 Which industries flourish most in this market and for which do you see a high potential for the near future?

 The services have the largest share in the economic output – they count about ¾ of the country’s GDP.
 The banking sector is also very well developed and very competitive with 27 banks operating on the market.

 The government announced that it will file Bulgaria’s application for the ERMII (the so-called single currency’s waiting room) by the end of June, using the momentum of the Bulgarian presidency of the European Council.
 Bulgaria has fulfilled the formal criteria for adopting the euro, but some countries have certain doubts, especially after the situation in Greece.
-However, I am optimistic, that in the coming years Bulgaria will join the Eurozone.
+However, I am optimistic, that in the coming years Bulgaria will join the eurozone.

-If someone wants to do business in Bulgaria what needs to be considered?
+What needs to be considered if someone wants to do business in Bulgaria what needs to be considered?
 What is your advice to interested parties?

 Bulgaria is not your first assignment abroad.
 How does it differ from working in Serbia where you spent more than ten years?

-As I said both countries have a lot of similarities in many aspects – cultural and professional.
+As I said, both countries have a lot of similarities in many aspects – cultural and professional.
 Regarding doing business, Bulgaria has the advantage that it is an EU member already, but I hope that Serbia will also join the union soon.

 What do you like most about Bulgaria, privately?
 Could you please give us an insider leisure tip?

 The country is beautiful, it has marvelous landscapes and mountains, which can be easily compared to the Alps.
 The weather is also very pleasant – the summer is green and sunny and in the winter it is snowy.
-I would advise people to visit the old towns like Plovdiv and Kotel – there they can find preserved architecture, mountain views and great cuisine.
-Rhodope Mountains are also a must-see – there you can travel back in time to explore the history and culture of past centuries and see magnificent nature views as well.
+I would advise people to visit the old towns like Plovdiv and Kotel – there one can find preserved architecture, mountain views and great cuisine.
+The Rhodope Mountains are also a must-see – there you can travel back in time to explore the history and culture of past centuries and see magnificent nature views as well.